Shamiivan/The-Night-Owlers-soen341ProjectW2024/README.md

      - Progress with the frontend development, focusing on more complex components now that the initial setup is complete.
 Ensure the implementation aligns with the user stories and UI/UX design.
    - **Begin Integration Testing:**
      - Start testing the integration between the frontend and backend components.
-Identify and address any issues or inconsistencies that may arise during the integration process.

-3. **Sprint 3** `(Deadline: March 25, 2024)`

-   - **Implement Additional Features Based on Feedback and User Stories:**
-     - Incorporate feedback from stakeholders, end-users, and team members to enhance or add features to the application.
-Ensure these additions align with the evolving user stories.
-   - **Conduct User Acceptance Testing:**
-     - Engage end-users in testing the application to ensure it meets their needs and expectations, as outlined in the user stories.
-   - **Prepare for Deployment:**
-     - Assemble all components and prepare the application for deployment.
-This involves finalizing configurations, optimizing performance, and addressing any outstanding issues.

-4. **Sprint 4** `(Deadline: April 10, 2024)`
-   - **Deploy the Application to the Production Environment:**
-     - Release the application to the live production environment.
-This includes deploying both frontend and backend components to a server that is accessible to end-users.
-   - **Continuous Integration (CI) Implementation:**
-     - Integrate and configure Continuous Integration (CI) tools to automate the testing and deployment processes, ensuring that changes align with user stories.
-   - **Conduct Final Testing and Resolve Any Issues:**
-     - Perform comprehensive testing on the live application, now integrated with CI, to catch any unforeseen issues.
-Address and resolve any bugs or performance issues that may arise during this final testing phase.

-_<ins>Note</ins>: Milestones and deadlines are subject to adjustment based on ongoing feedback and project evolution._

-1. **Sprint 1** `(Deadline: February 12, 2024)`

-   - **Define Project Scope and Objectives:**
-     - Clearly articulate the goals, requirements, and limitations of the project.
-Collaborate with stakeholders to ensure a shared understanding.
-   - **Set up a development environment:**
-     - Configure development environments for all team members, ensuring that tools, libraries, and dependencies are installed and configured consistently.
-   - **Create User Stories:**
-     - Collaborate with stakeholders, including end-users, to create detailed user stories that capture the functionalities and features expected from the application.
-   - **Initiate UI/UX Design based on User Stories:**
-     - Use the created user stories as a UI/UX design foundation.
-Design wireframes, user flows, and interface elements that align with the identified user needs and scenarios.
-   - **Initial Frontend Development based on User Stories:**
-     - Begin the initial frontend development, focusing on non-complex components or sections that align with the user stories and UI/UX design.
-   - **Initial Backend Development based on User Stories:**
-     - Start setting up the basic backend infrastructure and functionalities that are directly related to the user stories and the anticipated frontend components.

-2. **Sprint 2** `(Deadline: March 11, 2024)`

-   - **Continued Frontend Development based on User Stories:**
-     - Progress with the frontend development, focusing on more complex components now that the initial setup is complete.
-Ensure the implementation aligns with the user stories and UI/UX design.
-   - **Continued Backend Development based on User Stories:**

-   * Extend backend development to include core functionalities, ensuring that they directly support the user stories and the frontend components being developed.

-   - **Begin Integration Testing:**
-     - Start testing the integration between the frontend and backend components.
 Identify and address any issues or inconsistencies that may